NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.light_manipulator/tutorial/tutorial.md

 When the manipulator is built, it will be passed a [model](https://docs.omniverse.nvidia.com/py/kit/source/extensions/omni.ui.scene/docs/Manipulator.html#model) as defined in [light_model.py](https://github.com/NVIDIA-Omniverse/kit-extension-sample-ui-scene/blob/main/exts/omni.example.ui_scene.light_manipulator/omni/example/ui_scene/light_manipulator/light_model.py).
 This model has a number of useful functions such as the ability to get and set the `height`, `width`, and `intensity` of the light.
 The [get_as_floats](https://github.com/NVIDIA-Omniverse/kit-extension-sample-ui-scene/blob/18a3cb7f657c1c87be88810bc5544d2ab1efe673/exts/omni.example.ui_scene.light_manipulator/omni/example/ui_scene/light_manipulator/light_model.py#L137) function and the [set_floats](https://github.com/NVIDIA-Omniverse/kit-extension-sample-ui-scene/blob/18a3cb7f657c1c87be88810bc5544d2ab1efe673/exts/omni.example.ui_scene.light_manipulator/omni/example/ui_scene/light_manipulator/light_model.py#L153) function allows us to retrieve or alter all of these values at once.

 If the model is not defined, then there isn't anything to manipulate, and the function ends.
-Similarly, we will be storing information in [USD format](https://developer.nvidia.com/usd) under the hood.
-We will need a location to store our [Prim](https://graphics.pixar.com/usd/release/glossary.html#usdglossary-prim), hence checking for a `prim_path`.
+Similarly, we are interacting with a selectable `RectLight` which is available to us in the `prim_path` variable.

 ## 2. Setting Line Style